jaeyk/comp_thinking_social_science/docs/06_high_dimensional_data.md

            # Stop splitting a tree if we only have this many obs in a tree node.
 	         min_n = tune(),
            loss_reduction = tune(),
-           # The number of randomly selected parameters
+           # The number of randomly selected hyperparameters
            mtry = tune(),
            # The size of the data set used for modeling within an iteration
            sample_size = tune()
           ) %>%
   set_engine("xgboost")

-# Space-filling parameter grids
+# Space-filling hyperparameter grids
 xg_grid <- grid_latin_hypercube(
   trees(),
   tree_depth(),